zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 ### STEP 4: LEADING
 Once resonance is established, test its strength by slight deviation.
-- Slow your rhythm slightly—does the other follow?
+- Slow your rhythm slightly, does the other follow?
-- Shift your posture—does the other adjust?
+- Shift your posture, does the other adjust?
-- Change your tone—does the field hold?
+- Change your tone, does the field hold?

 If the connection holds through deviation, resonance is genuine.
 If it breaks, return to matching.